7 Household Items That Should Never Be Flushed Down the Toilet

 Key Takeaways

-- Seven household items that you shouldn’t to flush down the toilet are:
+- Seven household items you should never flush down the drain are:

 - Baby wipes